klette/pyroutes/doc/usage.rst

 Using URLs as data
 ------------------

-As of Pyroutes >= 0.3.0 using URLs as data for your handler really simple.
+As of Pyroutes >= 0.3.0 using URLs as data for your handler is really simple.
 Let's create an ``archive`` route as an example::

     @route('/archive')